cryostatio/jfr-datasource/README.md

 ### Build and run locally

-This project uses [Quarkus](https://quarkus.io), which can produce a JAR to run in a JVM, or an executable native image.
+This project uses [Quarkus](https://quarkus.io), which can produce a JAR to run in a JVM (JDK 11+), or an executable native image.

 To build a JAR:
 ```